hxco/Template/README.md

 - **Muitiple Useage** - When you need to create a notification page, especially when in a rush, or you need to park a domain / subdomain for future useage, you can even `wget https://raw.githubusercontent.com/hxco/Template/master/index.html` then spend only 1 minute on modifying.
 Again, it will be ready to release!

 - **Excellent performance** - We keep nearly everything on CDN (Content Delivery Network), this includes [jsDelivr](https://jsdelivr.com) and [Google Fonts Build-in CDN](https://font.google.com).
-For our own `Style.CSS` file, we simply put it on [GitHub Pages](https://pages.github.com), but it still have a good overall speed.
+For our own `Style.CSS` file, we simply put it on [GitHub Pages](https://pages.github.com), but it still have a overall good speed.
 So generally, HXCO Gerneral Template can have excellent performance around the globe.

-- **Continuous maintenance** - According to our fantastic cooperation mode inside HXCO, this project as our website interface, will get maintained oftenly.
+- **Continuous maintenance** - According to our fantastic cooperation mode inside HXCO, this project as our website interface, will get maintained frequently.
 We would strongly recommend you keep how we import the `Style.CSS`, which looks like this:

 ```
     <!-- Preload Style.css -->